 Mishawaka Youth Advisory Council’s ‘Thanksgiving Food Drive’ returns for 13th year

 MISHAWAKA, Ind.
-(WNDU) -As a teen you probably were concerned with your school, practice for a sport, or who you’re hanging out with this weekend.
+(WNDU) - As a teen, you were probably concerned with your schoolwork, practice for a sport, or who you’re hanging out with this weekend.

 Well, the teens in the Mishawaka Mayor’s Youth Advisory Council have their thoughts on giving back to its community.

-“It happens pretty quick I swear in my youth council in September,” said Mayor of Mishawaka Dave Wood.
-“Immediately they start to establish their goal of how many people they want to help, going about seeking donations, orchestrating the entire effort which is all done by students.
-They also go about engaging the community, local businesses and community members so its quite an effort.”
+“It happens pretty quick, I swear in my youth council in September,” said Mishawaka Mayor Dave Wood.
+“Immediately, they start to establish their goal of how many people they want to help, going about seeking donations, orchestrating the entire effort — which is all done by students.
+They also go about engaging the community, local businesses and community members, so it’s quite an effort.”

-Some of the food needed in the donation boxes are green beans, mashed potatoes, gravy, candied yams, basically what you’ll find on your typical Thanksgiving spread.
-But the council accepts canned and non-perishable goods as well.
+Some of the food needed for the donation boxes are green beans, mashed potatoes, gravy, candied yams — basically what you’ll find on your typical Thanksgiving spread.
+But the council also accepts canned and non-perishable goods.

 The council’s goal is to give 75 full Thanksgiving dinners to the families of Mishawaka.

-“We do the entire meal of Thanksgiving,” said Wood. " So that’s everything from Turkey to pumpkin pie.
+“We do the entire meal of Thanksgiving,” Wood said. " So, that’s everything from turkey to pumpkin pie.
 And it’s getting more difficult as time goes on, and families are experiencing bigger challenges with their food.
-We’re also experiencing the same thing so it might be scarcity of turkey, inflation for food products, it is impacting our kid’s ability to go out and get more donations.”
+We’re also experiencing the same thing, so it might be scarcity of turkey, inflation for food products,.
+It is impacting our kid’s ability to go out and get more donations.”

 The youth advisory council is made up of 33 students from four different school around town.